 B. Belgian residents need an activation code to make an appointment for a test in a Belgian triage-centre.

 Summary of situations in which a test is required for residents:

 - Symptoms: immediately self-isolate and contact your GP for a test (either at your GP's or a triage centre)

 - No symptoms BUT

 - you were contacted by the contact tracing centre (= high risk contact) and received a testing code (16 numbers + letters)

 - you were referred by the company doctor (who will give you a testing code)

 Testing in Leuven: There are four testing centres for inhabitants of East-Brabant which includes Leuven.
 You can book your own appointment, on the condition that you have a testing code.
 To select the centre of your choice and to book the appointment click here.
 The tool itself is in Dutch but the FAQ is available in English.
 A map with all testing centres in Belgium can be found here.

 C. Need a PCR test for outgoing travel?
 Contact your GP or go to the testing centre at the airport (no Belgian national number required to book the test).

-General testing information and a FAQ is available on the website CoronaPostLeuven (Dutch only).
+General testing information and a FAQ is available on the website CoronaPostLeuven (partially in English).

 There is a separate protocol for students of KU Leuven, UCLL or LUCA.